Low-Cost Transit Loggers Meet Food Safety Transportation Standards

 Benefits

-The milk company saves both time and product by using the portable I-Plug data loggers in the back of their milk trucks, which provide effective and reliable monitoring for their temperature-sensitive product during transit.
-The compact data loggers also included the free software and traceability portal which generates online reports to receivers proving that the milk’s temperature has been successfully maintained throughout the trip.
-With this simple solution, it’s much less common for drivers to find spoiled product.
+The milk company saves both time and product by using the portable T-Stream data loggers in the back of their milk trucks to provide effective and reliable monitoring for their temperature-sensitive product during transport.
+The compact data loggers come with free setup software and the built-in ability to generate reports for the receivers proving that the milk’s temperature has been successfully maintained throughout the trip.
+With this simple solution it’s much less common for receiver to get spoiled product and have to reject or discard it.

-The ability of the I-Plug logger to provide an immediate printed .pdf report when the shipment is delivered simplifies the process of providing both the shipper and the receiver with the required documentation of the safe transport of the milk.
+The ability of the T-Stream loggers to provide an immediate printed .pdf report when the shipment is delivered simplifies the process of providing both the shipper and the receiver with the required documentation of the safe transport of the milk.
 This allows the producer to comply with FDA regulations and satisfy the customer that they are getting a safe product.
+Looking to the future, the customer is investigating the potential of the Halveon T-Stream RM loggers to provide full time visibility via continuous live data updates during shipment using its cellular connection along with real-time SMS and email alerts for immediate notification of problems.

-For more information on I-Plug temperature data loggers, or to discuss your specific application with our specialists, give CAS dataloggers a call at 800-956-4437 or request more information.
+For more information on Halveon T-Stream loggers, or to find the ideal solution for your application-specific needs, contact a CAS DataLogger Application Specialist at 800-956-4437 or request more information.